sababegums/M1_App_ATM/README.md

 # Challenges Faced and How Was It Overcome
 1. Working with vsc, learnt from training.
 2. Debugging learnt from buddy team.
-3. Multifile, got good knowledge from couse material.
+3. Multifile, got good knowledge from course material.
 4. Building workflow found to be difficult task, learnt from online source.

 # Learning Resources